Francy93/Vue-Projects/README.md

-# WebApp-Projects
+# Vue-Projects

-Welcome to the **WebApp-Projects** repository!
+Welcome to the **Vue-Projects** repository!
 This repository contains three web application projects developed during the Computer Science third-year course.
 Each project focuses on different aspects of web development using the Vue.js library and framework.

 ## Project 1: WebApp_Vue-Library